 We’re very happy to offer two different Dementia Cafes for the community!

-Our Making Memories Dementia memory cafe at St Mary’s Community Hub is a great opportunity to meet others on Tuesday afternoons for a friendly chat, a cuppa and some fun activities, along with hearing from guest speakers.
+Our Making Memories Dementia memory cafe at St Mary’s Community Hub is a great opportunity to meet others every 2 weeks on Wednesday afternoons for a friendly chat, a cuppa and some fun activities, along with hearing from guest speakers.

-We also run a monthly Happy Memories Dementia Cafe in Darnall, with hot drinks, cakes and activities like we have in Handsworth, but which also offers language support for those who need it.
+We also run a monthly Happy Memories Dementia Cafe in Darnall on Mondays, with hot drinks, cakes and activities like we have in Handsworth, but which also offers language support for those who need it.
 Regular language support is available for Urdu and Somali speakers, but we can help with other languages, too.

 If you’re not sure what to expect from a Dementia Cafe, here’s a short clip of Making Memories attendees playing Beetle together: